 - Took a Level in Jerkass: Trixie was originally introduced as a kind of Anti-Villain; stuck up and kind of rude, but not openly antagonistic.
 Here she's become openly antagonistic, and wishes to destroy the Mane Six seemingly in retribution for the Ursa Minor incident.
 Or rather, because of a truth hidden behind five BLACK Psyche-locks.

 - To the Pain: A variation with Ace describing to Sonata the fabricated story of her being attacked in the forest he'll use to retire without having his performance drop after getting her out of the way.

 - Teleportation Misfire: When something distracts a unicorn while channeling a teleport spell, they may end up anywhere between start and end point.
 Which happened to Sonata when Apple Bloom ran into her.

 - Trapped in Another World: Phoenix and the Judge of course.

 - Trrrilling Rrrs: Trixie occasionally trills her own name, particularly after calling herself "The GREAT and POWERFUL".

 - Trilogy Creep: Part 3 was divided into 2 parts for the purpose of making Simultaneous Arcs, thus adding to what was a four part series; and then there's Part 5.

 - Triumphant Reprise: Memories is a slow melancholic theme that plays during some of the series' most emotional moments.
 Its appearance during the Reprise Medley is significantly more uplifting, if still melancholic.

 - Tsundere: Trixie takes this approach to friendship after going through the whole ordeal.
-She's still agressive and condescending, but she's deeply thankful of the help Phoenix and the others have given her.
+She's still agressive and condescending, but she is thankful for the help Phoenix has given her.